-If you are going to migrate a Shared Drive to OneDrive for Business with MultCloud, there are two great functions called “Cloud Transfer” and “Copy to” ready to give you the best help.
+If you are going to migrate a Shared Drive to OneDrive for Business with MultCloud, there are three great functions called "Cloud Transfer", "Team Transfer", and "Copy to" ready to give you the best help.

-- Cloud Transfer: Transfer large number of files and folders from Shared Drive to OneDrive for Business by one click with schedule plan and other helpful options.
+- Cloud Transfer: Transfer a large number of files and folders from Shared Drive to OneDrive for Business with one click with a schedule plan and other helpful options.

 - Copy to: Transfer files and folders from a Shared Drive to one or multiple destinations at once without additional options.